Byron/hotel-reservations/README.md

 * [x] support for linting
 * [x] interactive developer environment in docker

+## Notes

+* regex are explicitly not used for parsing, which would remove a few lines of code at the expense of a huge dependency.
+* There are plenty of unused fields which are implemented only for completeness.
+Also I believe they are optimized away to the point where the they are not actually parsed.

 ## Benchmark Results

-The Rust implementation comes in at 216 lines, with a binary sized at 780kb.
+The Rust implementation comes in at 211 lines, with a binary sized at 780kb (stripped).
 It runs the benchmark in 54ms.